 (C) a member of a criminal street gang, as defined by Section 71.01 .

 And there’s also this: the company can choose with whom it does business.
-I’ve written about the Hertz Do Not Rent list several times.
+We’ve written about the Hertz Do Not Rent list several times.
 The way I see it, the agency has every right to turn down Castillo’s business.

 Can he get off Hertz’ Do Not Rent list?